JAlcocerT/JAlcocerT/content/blog/da-ml-algebra.md

 ---

 **Tl;DR**

-Most likely you got bored in math classes, you will love this post though.
+Most likely you got bored in math classes, you will love this ALgebra post though.

 **Intro**

 Algebra was one of my favourite subjects in my first year of uni studies.

-> And blindly multiplying matrixes was the most painful and procrastinated task for me to do in high school.
+And blindly multiplying matrixes was the most painful and procrastinated task for me to do in high school.

 And its been a while since I have had the chance to do cool stuff with it.